(Redirected from Home Runs)

 There are a variety of ways to set records with home runs.
-The major league record for the most home runs in a single game is four (held by 16 players - see list below).
+The major league record for the most home runs in a single game is four (held by 17 players - see list below).
 The major league record for most home runs in a single inning is 2, achieved by many players.
 The major league record for the most consecutive games in which a home run has been hit by a player is eight (held by Ken Griffey Jr., Dale Long, and Don Mattingly).
 The major league record for the most home runs in a single season is 73 (Barry Bonds).
 The major league record for the most home runs in a single season in the American League is 61 (Roger Maris).
 The major league record for most seasons as the season home run champ is 12, held by Babe Ruth.
-The modern major league record for fewest home runs in a season by the league leader is seven (held by several players).
-The major league record for most home runs in a season by a pitcher is nine (Wes Ferrell).
-The major league record for most home runs in a season by a pinch hitter is seven (Craig Wilson and Dave Hansen).
-The major league record for the most home runs in a single season against a single opponent is fourteen (Lou Gehrig, 14, against the Cleveland Indians, 1936).
+The modern major league record for fewest home runs in a season by the league leader is 7 (held by several players).
+The major league record for most home runs in a season by a pitcher is 9 (Wes Ferrell).
+The major league record for most home runs in a season by a pinch hitter is 7 (Craig Wilson and Dave Hansen).
+The major league record for the most home runs in a single season against a single opponent is 14 (Lou Gehrig, against the 1936 Cleveland Indians).

 |All Time Leaders|

 |Game||17 - see below||4|

 |Negro League Career||Mule Suttles||237|

 |NPB Season||Wladimir Balentien||60||2013|

 |NPB Game||Sadaharu Oh||4|

 |NPB Game||Nigel Wilson||4|